 Term frequency and inverse document frequency (TF-IDF) is selected to represent our series of words to calculate similarity.
 TF indicates how often a term occurs in a single record, and IDF indicates how important a specific term is to a record.
 Once we have TF-IDF calculated, we normalize the TF-IDF value using Euclidean normalization.
 Doing this helps us reduce bias of length of texts and makes the text value have a similar scale across data sets.

-Interested in learning more about UL Data Science?
+Interested in learning more about Data Science?
 Contact us.

-- The UL Data Science team is harnessing NLP to create data-driven platforms from unstructured data and the analysis of safety-related incident narratives.
+- The Data Science team harnesses NLP to create data-driven platforms from unstructured data and the analysis of safety-related incident narratives.

 - Without NLP and related techniques, safety-related insights may remain hidden in the data.